 This charmingly illustrated and educational book highlights the contributions of fifty notable women to the fields of science, technology, engineering, and mathematics from the ancient to the modern world.
 Full of striking, singular art, this fascinating collection profiles well-known figures like primatologist Jane Goodall, as well as lesser-known pioneers such as Katherine Johnson, the African-American physicist and mathematician who calculated the trajectory of the 1969 Apollo 11 mission to the moon.
 Women in Science celebrates the achievements of the intrepid women who have paved the way for the next generation of female engineers, biologists, mathematicians, doctors, astronauts, physicists, and more!

-Jump on the Magic School Bus with Ms. Frizzle for a hands-on introduction to the principles of chemistry!
+Jump on The Magic School Bus Rides Again with Fiona Felicity Frizzle for a hands-on introduction to the principles of chemistry!
 This bus-shaped science kit includes instructions for 51 experiments, from plating copper to making slime to measuring pH.
 Aside from common household items, all the supplies necessary are includes, as well as a pair of goggles — safety first!
 Plus, it includes a data notebook so your little scientist can record the results of their experiments and what she wants to find out more about.

 Learn some cool chemistry in your own kitchen with this fun set!
 This non-consumable basic chemistry set uses household products to perform a number of safe and fun experiments, including making bubbling "lava," color-changing chemicals, and more.
 The set includes essential lab equipment including a beaker, test tubes, goggles, and more.
 Plus, the included journal encourages young scientists to write, draw, and think about their discoveries.
 For more science kits from this line, visit our Nancy B.'s Science Club Collection.